Last Updated: August 22, 2024

 Relationships

 During the 1970s, Henley dated celebrities like Loree Rodkin, Stevie Nicks, and Lois Chiles.
-In the 80s, he became engaged to actress Maren Jensen, but the pair separated in 1986.
+In the '80s, he became engaged to actress Maren Jensen, but the pair separated in 1986.
 By 1995, Don had married Sharon Summerall.
 They later had three children.
-As of 2019, the family resides in Dallas Texas.
+Today the family resides in Dallas, Texas.

 Real Estate

-In 2018, Don Henley purchased a home in West Hollywood for $2.2 million.
-The Spanish-style property was originally listed at $1.85, but Henley managed to win a bidding war to snatch up the 1,800-square foot home.
-Although the house was built all the way back in 1923, it has been heavily updated over the years.
+In 2018, Henley purchased a home in West Hollywood for $2.2 million.
+The Spanish-style property was originally listed at $1.85, but Don won a bidding war to snatch up the 1,800-square-foot home.
+Although the house was built in 1923, it has been heavily updated over the years.
 It features oak floors and a living room with a Batchelder-tiled fireplace.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.